 All instances of encoding of the S-57 Feature object CBLSUB and its binding attributes will be converted automatically to an instance of the S-101 feature Cable Submarine during the automated conversion process.
 However the following exceptions apply:

 The S-57 attributes DRVAL1 and DRVAL2 for CBLSUB will not be converted.
 It is considered that these attributes are not relevant for Cable Submarine in S-101.

+Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Cable Submarine in S-101:

+category of cable (CATCBL) *

+See S-101 DCEG clause 14.2 for the listing of allowable values.
+Values populated in S-57 for this attribute other than the allowable values will not be converted across to S-101.
+Data Producers are advised to check any populated values for CATCBL and RESTRN on CBLARE and amend appropriately.

+* CATCBL value 4 (telephone) will convert to category of cable value 8 (fibre optic cable).

 Overhead cables